 Taking these estimates further, if we multiply the average value of each annual yield by the fifty-three years in which Japan and China were both part of Portugal’s Asian trade, from 1586 the date of Macao’s official recognition as a colony, to 1639 the year Japan closed its ports to Europeans, the total value for the period would have been approximately $187 billion (USD).
 A more liberal estimate of ships and cargoes, as suggested by other accounts, would have multiplied these profits even more, suggesting that Portuguese monarchs had ample incentives to risk men and resources in Asia.

 As a prosperous outpost with ample resources in its early days, Macao thus was in the enviable position of being the only European port in China with direct access to the sea and the exclusive beneficiary of trade between Asia, India, and the European continent.
-But as astounding as the wealth of the China Trade was, submerged in the historical narrative is how it affected Macao’s early inhabitants, many who lived precariously between the “Empire of the East” and the European powers in the West.
+But as astounding as the wealth of the China Trade was, submerged in the historical narrative is how it affected Macao’s early inhabitants, many who lived precariously between China, the “Empire of the East”, and Portugal and other European powers in the West.

 Early Descriptions of Macanese Wealth

 Some of the earliest accounts not only highlighted Macao’s wealth, but also implied in their descriptions the gulf between rich and poor.
 This is perhaps best illustrated in the 17th century chronicles of a mercantile agent for the British East India Company named Peter Mundy.